 MOONCAKES AT YAUATCHA

-The chefs at Yauatcha have created a modern interpretation of the classic Chinese mooncake to celebrate the Mid-Autumn Festival: it is sweet and filled with a thick and unctuous Chinese-style custard.
+The chefs at Yauatcha have created two modern interpretations of the classic Chinese mooncake to celebrate the Mid-Autumn Festival: a traditional baked sweet mooncake filled with a thick Cantonese-style custard, and a snowskin mooncake filled with pandan and salted egg custard.